Emilyn Claid & Martin O’Brien, DISCHARGE, 2024. Photo by Manuel Vason.

-Curated by artist Martin O'Brien and hosted by kink and fetish clubs in London, DISCHARGE was a notorious performance art event dedicated to presenting difficult, radical and marginalised performance work.
-DISCHARGE embraced the endless possibilities of the performance space for aesthetic, physical, and political art and experimentation.
+This event was a reprise of a notorious performance art event series curated by O’Brien and hosted in kink and fetish clubs in London in the early 2010s.
+Dedicated to presenting difficult, radical and marginalised performance work, DISCHARGE embraced the endless possibilities of the performance space for aesthetic, physical, and political art and experimentation.

 Symposium